 They have many more features than older models, like real-time alerts, motion detection, video surveillance, analytics, and protection against fires and other threats to your home.
 You can easily add these apps to your current system and access them from any mobile device.
 They also include utilities and energy management, wellness measures, and more.

 To keep your family safe, whether you work from home or are often abroad on business, you must ensure that your home is a secure setting for everyone.
 A home alarm system may be helpful even for individuals who live in squalid quarters.
 However, most people don’t know it.
-A burglary or intruder breaking into your home while you and your family are sleeping upstairs is a terrifying wake-up call for everyone concerned.
+A burglary or intruder breaking into your home while you and your family sleep upstairs is a terrifying wake-up call for everyone concerned.

 Burglars like to target residential communities because of their peaceful neighborhoods, extensive gardens, and sense of privacy.
 Hidden flaws such as low illumination, plants to hide their activities, and open doors and windows provide them with the tools to get into the upper floors.
 You can significantly lessen the likelihood of a break-in if you take the time to implement a few simple precautions.